pypeit/PypeIt/doc/lris.rst

 #.
 Append TILSOTUA's output to your raw trace files: Once the user is satisfied with the processed FITS file from TILSOTUA, append the binary tables to the trace FITS files.
 The user must first verify that TILSOTUA has indeed processed the files correctly.
 This implies:

     #.
-TILSOTUA has correctly identified the alignement stars (see the QA plot it generates).
+TILSOTUA has correctly identified the alignment stars (see the QA plot it generates).
     #.
 TILSOTUA has estimated the `TopDist` and `BotDist` in the `SlitObjMap` table correctly.

-If processed correctly, PypeIt should now be able to fully utilize its arsenal of slitmask processing tools to reduce and coadd spectra with the WCS information incorporated.
+If processed correctly, PypeIt should now fully utilize its arsenal of slitmask processing tools to reduce and coadd spectra with the WCS information incorporated.